-The Anna-Maria Kellen Clinical Accelerator is a unique academia-industry partnership model and drug development incubator designed to help organize and de-risk clinical study of next-generation combination cancer immunotherapies.
+The Anna-Maria Kellen Clinical Accelerator is a unique nonprofit-academia-industry partnership model designed to develop, organize, and de-risk clinical study of next-generation combination cancer immunotherapies.

-The program is led by a global network of 80 of the field’s leading clinician-scientists who work collaboratively to identify potentially transformative treatments and to design cutting-edge clinical trials and correlative research efforts to test them.
+A global immuno-oncology network of 80 leading clinician-scientists works collaboratively to identify potentially transformative treatments, to design cutting-edge clinical trials, and to devise correlative investigations to test them.
 Prioritized studies are launched with a comprehensive set of nonprofit resources and a unique IP model that facilitates access to top drugs from different companies.

-At current, the program invests approximately $20 to $30 million in innovative clinical trials each year.
-It’s a win-win-win model: Cancer patients gain access to promising new treatment options; Scientists gain extraordinary clinical research and publication opportunities; and Company partners gain valuable investment of nonprofit resources and expertise into their drugs.
+At the moment, the program invests approximately $20 to $30 million in innovative clinical trials each year.
+It’s a win-win-win model: cancer patients gain access to promising new treatment options; scientists gain extraordinary clinical research and publication opportunities; and company partners gain valuable investment of nonprofit resources and expertise in their drugs.